Basic Search [?]

 Ceratobatrachini — Dubois, 1981, Monit.
 Zool.
 Ital., N.S., Suppl., 15: 231.

 Ceratobatrachidae corresponds reasonably closely to Cornuferinae of Noble, 1931, Biol.
 Amph.: 521, and Platymantinae of later authors (e.g., Savage, 1973, in Vial (ed.), Evol.
 Biol.
 Anurans), but with those genera excluded that exhibit free-living tadpoles (Amolops, Staurois, and Hylarana [sensu lato]).
 Dubois, 1992, Bull.
 Mens.
 Soc.
 Linn.
 Lyon, 61: 313, recognized Ceratobatrachini within his Dicroglossinae (Ranidae), but later (Dubois, Ohler, and Biju, 2001, Alytes, 19: 305-352) considered Ceratobatrachinae to be a distinct subfamily of unclear relationship to Dicroglossinae.
 Dubois, 2003, in Duellman (ed.), Grzimek's Animal Life Enclop., 6(Amph.): 245-264, asserted that Ceratobatrachini is a tribe within Dicroglossinae. van der Meijden, Vences, Hoegg, and Meyer, 2005, Mol.
 Phylogenet.
 Evol., 37: 674-685, presented DNA sequence evidence that Ceratobatrachus is outside of Dicroglossinae, and Dubois, 2005, Alytes, 23: 4, followed this by accepting the rank Ceratobatrachinae.
 Roelants, Jiang, and Bossuyt, 2004, Mol.
 Phylogenet.
 Evol., 31: 730-740, in a study of predominantly Indian taxa, provided molecular evidence supporting that Ingerana (Ingerana tenasserimensis) is in Occidozyginae, rather than Ceratobatrachinae, although Dubois, 2005, Alytes, 23: 16; without discussion, did not accept this.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 136, reviewed the taxonomic history of this monophyletic group, provided a phylogenetic hypothesis, based on a large amount of DNA sequence data, of Ingerana [baluensis] + (Discodeles + (Ceratobatrachus + (Batrachylodes + Platymantis))), and considered it to be distantly related to other former ranids.
 Bossuyt, Brown, Hillis, Cannatella, and Milinkovitch, 2006, Syst.
 Biol., 55: 579-594, provided largely similar results, but although they placed Ingerana baluensis (the same exemplar used Frost et al., 2006) as the sister taxon of the remaining ceratobatrachids, their found Ingerana tenasserimensis (the type species of Ingerana) to be in Dicroglossidae and they found at least one species of nominal Platymantis (papuensis) far from other species of Platymantis, thereby suggesting the nonmonophyly of both Ceratobatrachidae and Platymantis.
 Although it is clear that at least Ingerana tenasserimensis should be in Dicroglossidae, it is not clear what component of "Ingerana" (including "Ingerana" baluensis) should remain in Ceratobatrachidae.
 For purposes of this catalog "Ingerana" baluensis has been retained in Ceratobatrachidae, incertae sedis, while the remaining species of Ingerana have been transferred to Occidozyginae (Dicroglossidae) pending additional research.
 Wiens, Sukumaran, Pyron, and Brown, 2009, Evolution, 63: 1217-1231, suggested phylogenetic structure within Ceratobrachidae (their Ceratobrachinae), although the phylogenetic placement of this taxon as the sister taxon of Ranixalinae lacks any confidence measure suggesting that this placement is poorly supported.
 Bossuyt and Roelants, 2009, in Hedges and Kumar (eds.), Timetree of Life: 357-364, considered this taxon a distinct family based on its Mesozoic origin.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences, confirmed "Ingerana" baluensis as a ceratobatrachid and Ingerana to be a dicroglossid as well as providing a tree of their molecular exemplars.
 Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39-55, discussed briefly the taxonomic history of the group.
-Vitt and Caldwell, 2013, Herpetology, 4th Ed., provided a summary of life history, diagnosis, and taxonomy.
+Vitt and Caldwell, 2013, Herpetology, 4th Ed., provided a summary of life history, diagnosis, and taxonomy.: 130–168, substantially revised the group, correcting the nomenclatural issues and provided new taxonomies, both in accordance with the International Code (followed here) and for the Phylocode (not followed here, but noted in the relevant accounts).
+Brown, Siler, Richards, Diesmos, and Cannatella, 2015, Zool.
+J. Linn.
+Soc., 174: 130-168, provided a molecular phylogeny and concordant classification of the family that is followed here.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.